unicoe/pedestrain_detection/report.md

 ## 2  Faster R-CNN Reimplementation and Analysis of Framework and Key Components.
-(*The answer to question 01 is included here: Please describe the 2 key components in the Faster R-CNN framework*)
+(*The answer to question 01 is included here: "Please describe the 2 key components in the Faster R-CNN framework"*)

 ## 3 Reimplement Faster RCNN with Pedestrian Detection Dataset.

 The offical faster R-CNN python implementation from [@rbgirshick](https://github.com/rbgirshick) works with `Pascal Voc `dataset while this project aims at pedestrian detecting.
 Thus, to adapt the existed implementation to pedestrian dataset like `Caltech, Kitti and INRIA` is the essential part for implementing.
 And in this report, how to prepare the caltech dataset will first be introduced.
 And how to modify the network model will then be explained.
 The last topic will be the performance analysis and demonstration of the trained network.

+And this part of work is heavily based on [py-faster-rcnn-caltech-pedestrian](https://github.com/govindnh4cl/py-faster-rcnn-caltech-pedestrian).

 ### 3.1 Prepare the Dataset: Caltech.

 The [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/) pedestrain dataset consists of approximately 10 hours of 640x480 30Hz video taken from a vehicle driving through regular traffic in an urban environment.
 About 250,000 frames (in 137 approximately minute long segments) with a total of 350,000 bounding boxes and 2300 unique pedestrians were annotated.
 The annotation includes temporal correspondence between bounding boxes and detailed occlusion labels.

 In order to use Caltech dataset for faster R-CNN,  3 essential parts of data need to be obtained/converted from the raw data: Annotations, ImageSets, JPEGImages, which are the label data, text file with images name as lists and images in jpg format respectively.
 In this project, 8 substeps are implemented to obtain the required data.

 #### 3.1.1 Create directory structure.

 Before making the dataset, design and create the directories structure to make it easy for coming data parses and extracts operations.

 ``` Shell